 Push notifications can be used effectively during the customer lifecycle, for example, to send a welcome message to new users, bring them back to their abandoned shopping carts, thank them for their orders, notify them of shipping and deliveries, and re-engage them with relevant offers, among others.

-In the example above, we send users a welcome message with helpful tips for extracting value from our site.
+In the web push notification example above, we send users a welcome message with helpful tips for extracting value from our site.

 Time-sensitive information is one of the most valuable forms of web push notifications because they offer helpful alerts, catching the user’s attention for a quick reminder or update.

-A great example of this time-oriented notification is the reminder of a calendar event.
+A great example of this time-oriented notification is the reminder of a calendar event (see one of the most common desktop push notifications above).
 Perhaps you’re distracted by the task at hand and would otherwise blow right through your allocated time block.
 Push notifications can help keep you on schedule and avoid missing important events.

 When sending messages either between the company and user or between two or more users, web push notifications enhance the overall communication process.